 Trees are the largest and oldest living plants on our planet.
 Whether trees are in wild spaces or urban places, they play a valuable role giving us oxygen, storing carbon, stabilising the soil, controlling temperature and providing food and shelter for wildlife.
 Trees also provide us with material for building and products, such as paper and furniture.

 Lane Cove's Tree Trails introduce residents and visitors to a variety of trees on three local walking routes.
-Two of these routes can also be walked or cycled.
+Trees are a valuable part of our community and the trails are an opportunity for residents to enjoy, value and learn about our urban trees.
+Two of these routes can be walked or cycled.

 There are three tree trails to explore:

 Stringybark Tree Trail – 2km